mukul-rathi/old-personal-website/posts/demystifying-deep-learning/neural-network-terminology-explained/index.md

 ---
 ## Introduction

 In this series of blog posts I aim to demystify the main types of neural networks, and delve into the maths behind these deep learning algorithms.
-The aim is to reason from **first principles** so to do this each blog post will cover the following 3 points:
+The aim is to reason from **first principles** - to do this each blog post will cover the following 3 aspects:

-* **Intuition:**get an overall feel for why this works
+* **Intuition:** get an overall feel for why this works
 * **Maths:** delve into the theoretical side and the maths that makes it work
 * **Code:** consolidate learning by applying the maths using a motivating example.